alokwhitewolf/Video-frame-prediction-by-multi-scale-GAN/README.md

         - testclips

   ```
+<b>3</b>.
-3. Process training data:
+Process training data:
 The network trains on random 32x32 pixel crops of the input images, filtered to make sure that most clips have some movement in them.
 To process your input data into this form, run the script `python process_data` from the directory.
 By default it builds around 500000 compressed clips.
 You coud change this by -
   ```shell
 python process_data.py -n <number of compressed clips>
 ```
- You could also manually change the location where the script looks for dataset by changing DATA_DIR, TRAIN_DIR, TEST_DIR parameters in ```constants.py```

-  This can take a few hours to complete, depending on the number of clips you want.
+You could also manually change the location where the script looks for dataset by changing DATA_DIR, TRAIN_DIR, TEST_DIR parameters in ```constants.py```.This can take a few hours to complete, depending on the number of clips you want.

-4. Train/Test:
- To train with the default values simple run ```train.py``` with the the following optional arguements -
+<b>4</b>.
+Train/Test:To train with the default values simple run ```train.py``` with the the following optional arguements -
  ```
   -r --resume_training=1 <# The trainer saves trainer extensions at each iteration at result/snapshot
                             and the generative model at result/TRAINED_ADVERSARIAL.model